lycus/mci/docs/type_system.rst

 Structures instantiated on the GC heap are prefixed by a header (which is implementation-defined) containing type information, GC bits, and so on.
-This header also has a dedicated native word-sized field that can be accessed with ``field.user.set`` and related instructions.
-This field is primarily intended for letting compilers assign language-specific type information to objects.
+This header also has a dedicated native word-sized field that can be accessed with ``field.user.addr``.
+This field is primarily there to let compilers assign language-specific type information to objects.

 Examples of references:

-* Reference to a struct called Foo: ``Foo&``
+* Reference to a structure called Foo: ``Foo&``

 Any reference-to-reference conversion is valid, including reference-to-array and reference-to-vector conversions.